Students will choose one of the following two specialization tracks:

 PSY 0918 - Intervening in School & Workplace Violence

 The high publicity of school and workplace violence over the last decade has resulted in the development of psychological interventions to prevent and to intervene following such tragic events.
 Threat Assessment Teams with security and mental health experts working collaboratively can identify potential problems early on and intervene to interrupt plans to shoot and kill both intended and unintentional victims.
-This course will review the major high publicity cases such as Columbine H.S. in Colorado, Fort Hood massacre by a military psychiatrist, and the recent shooting of Congresswoman Gabriella Giffords.
+This course will review the major high publicity cases such as Columbine H.S. in Colorado, Fort Hood massacre by a military psychiatrist, and the shooting of Congresswoman Gabriella Giffords.
 Crisis intervention following these tragic events will also be discussed.

 PSY 0919 - Substance Abuse, Mental Illness and Trauma